EDTTool/EDTT/docs/EDTT_framework_Babblesim.md

 ---

-In BabbleSim, the “EDTT bridge” is just another program being executed in parallel with the programs running the individual DUTs.
+In BabbleSim, EDTT is just another program being executed in parallel with the programs running the individual DUTs.
 Each DUT is configured to run one of the EDTT Test APPs, implementing the Command executor.

-The “EDTT brige” must know how many DUTs it needs to connect to and the identity of each DUT.
-This information is passed as run-time parameters to the “EDTT bridge”.
-A typical execution of BabbleSim with the “EDTT bridge” and two DUTs could look as shown here:
+The EDTT transport must know how many DUTs it needs to connect to and the identity of each DUT.
+This information is passed as run-time parameters to the EDTT.
+A typical execution of BabbleSim and two DUTs could look as shown here:

 ```
 ./bs_2G4_phy_v1 –s=Test –D=3 –sim_length=5e6 -dump_imm &

-./bs_device_edtt_bridge –s=Test –d=0 –D=2 –dev0=1 –dev1=2 –v=3 –RxWait=2.5e3 –AutoTerminate &

 ./bs_nrf52_bsim_hci_test_app_bsim –s=Test –d=1 –v=3 &

 ./bs_nrf52_bsim_hci_test_app_bsim –s=Test –d=2 –v=3

+./bs_edttool –s=Test –d=0 –t bsim -T hci_verification –C HCI/CIN/BV-04-C -l -D=2 -devs 1 2 –RxWait=2.5e3 &
 ```

 The radio simulation is configured with the simulation name “Test” (-s=Test).
 It is told to host three devices (-D=3).
 The simulation length is set to 5 seconds (-sim_length=5e6).
 And it is told to disable cached writes for the dump files (-dump_imm).

-The three applications are started.
-Beginning with the EDTT bridge.
-The EDTT bridge is handed the name of the simulation “Test” (-s=Test), its own device identifier (-d=0), the number of DUTs to service (-D=2) and the device identifiers for the two DUTs (-dev0=1 and –dev1=2).

-Last the EDTT Test APP is started twice to simulate the two DUTs.
+The EDTT Test APP is started twice to simulate the two DUTs.
 The EDTT Test APP is handed the name of the simulation “Test” (-s=Test) and its own device identifier (-d=1 or –d=2).

+Last, the EDTT itself is started.
+It is handed the name of the simulation “Test” (-s=Test), its own device identifier (-d=0), the number of DUTs to service (-D=2) and the device identifiers for the two DUTs (-dev 1 2).

 To run with the low level device enabled, EDTT itself also needs to be assigned a BabbleSim device number.
 This is done via the --low-level-device-nbr argument.
 For example, expanding on the above:

 ```
 ./bs_2G4_phy_v1 –s=Test –D=4 –sim_length=5e6 -dump_imm &

-./bs_device_edtt_bridge –s=Test –d=0 –D=2 –dev0=1 –dev1=2 –v=3 –RxWait=2.5e3 –AutoTerminate &

 ./bs_nrf52_bsim_hci_test_app_bsim –s=Test –d=1 –v=3 &

-./bs_nrf52_bsim_hci_test_app_bsim –s=Test –d=2 –v=3
+./bs_nrf52_bsim_hci_test_app_bsim –s=Test –d=2 –v=3 &

-./bs_edttool –s=Test –d=0 –t bsim -T hci_verification –C HCI/CIN/BV-04-C -l --low-level-device-nbr=3
+./bs_edttool –s=Test –d=0 –t bsim -T hci_verification –C HCI/CIN/BV-04-C -l --low-level-device-nbr=3 -D=2 -devs 1 2 –RxWait=2.5e3
 ```

 Now the simulation environment is started and ready to receive HCI Command requests from a test.
 See Tests to see how the test execution is started.

 Details on the transport layer API overall can be found in docs/EDTT_trasnport.md

-More information about the bsim transport, both the embedded driver, bridge and python side can be found in docs/EDTT_transport_bsim.md
+More information about the bsim transport, both the embedded driver and python side can be found in docs/EDTT_transport_bsim.md

 ## HCI Command API